Most B2B founder content sounds the same.

 What if my opinions are not that strong?

-Then start with observations rather than conclusions.
+Start with observations rather than conclusions.
 You do not need to have a strong take to have a distinctive voice.
 If you are specific about what you noticed, honest about what you do not know, and precise about why it matters, that is usually more useful than a confident opinion that has been sanded smooth.